Divyanshukl/-A-simple-PC-Assistant-/README.md

 way fetures in the language.

-The project has two modules one is the main which is responsible for the voice recognition and function calling the second module has the functins and a dictinorty that stores them.
+The project has two modules one is the main which is responsible for the voice recognition and function calling the second module has the functions and a dictinary that stores them.
 This project is completely in python.